parkerzf/knowlege_repo/project/traffic.kp/knowledge.md

   of using machine learning to predict the efficiency of the API calls.
 thumbnail: images/output_25_0.png
 ---
-*Given a partner and a hotel, use the model to predict whether there will be reservation call for the next day.
-The main takeaways are as follows:*

- - The model metrics improves w.r.t. more features
- - The final model only blocks 4% of the reservations but block 87% of the zero reservations

-*Given a partner and a hotel, use the model to predict whether there will be reservation call for the next day.
-The main takeaways are as follows:*
+Given a partner and a hotel, use the model to predict whether there will be reservation call for the next day.
+The main takeaways are as follows:

  - The model metrics improves w.r.t. more features
  - The final model only blocks 4% of the reservations but block 87% of the zero reservations

 ### Motivation